texcindy99/CNN/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+You need to install TensorFlow to run the code here besides the Anaconda distribution of Python.

 Note that you need to download two sets of data before running the code.